chetan-mehta707/REST-APP/README.md

 JDK : 1.8 .
 Base URI : localhost:8080/BitcoinSummary/btc/ .

 API for getting Bitcoin price : https://api.gemini.com/v1/trades/btcusd?since={time} .
 This API will return a ***JSON array*** of the historical Bitcoin prices of trading(buy and sell) since the ***time*** given as a parameter.
 The ***time*** parameter takes epoch time as an input.
-Our API consumes the duration(in minutes) sent as part of request, generates the epoch time from that and feed it as an input to the above API.
+Our API consumes the duration(in minutes) sent as part of request, generates the epoch time from that and feeds it as an input to the above API.

-Our Application is divided into four modules(packages) viz: Service, data, Model and JUnit.
+Our Application is divided into four modules(packages) viz: Service, Data, Model and JUnit.
 1. ***com.moneytap.service.BitcoinDetailService*** is a Service class containing the two API's.
 2. ***com.moneytap.data.BitcoinDetails*** class has the core business logic for calling the gemini API for getting data and manipulating the data.
 3. ***com.moneytap.model.BitcoinPrice*** is used for providing the POJO object for JSON and XML binding.